SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 btp list accounts/subaccount | trunc
 ```

-The output should now be a little more readable (at the expense of losing detail of course):
+The output should now be a little more readable (at the expense of losing a bit of detail of course):

 ```text
 subaccounts in global account fdce9323-d6e6-42e6-8df0-5e501c90a2be...